Get an Annual Pediatric Eye Exam for Your Kids in Hartsdale, NY

 As a parent, you may wonder whether your pre-schooler has a vision problem or when a first eye exam should be scheduled.

 Eye exams for children are extremely important.
-Experts say 5 to 10% of pre-schoolers and 25% of school-aged children have vision problems.
 Early identification of a child’s vision problem is crucial because, if left untreated, some childhood vision problems can cause permanent vision loss.